tomirendo/Duck/Duck and MeasApp.md

 Signature:

-	set duck.AC {Frequency} {points on graph}
+	set duck.AC {Frequency} {Points on graph} {Ramp pace}

 * Frequency - in Hz
 * Points on graph - number of voltage points the DAC will actually produce.
 More points will produce a more precise signal.
+* Ramp Pace - Pace of DC voltage change in Volts per Seconds (AC changes will happen immediately).

 ##### Examples:

-	set duck.AC 17 80
+	set duck.AC 17 80 0.5

 runs AC+DC with frquency of 17Hz and 80 points on the graph.
 The default values of the AC and DC are 0 (more details are below).
+Changes to the DC values on any chan

 ## Update AC,DC on a running AC+DC signal